Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 type C-g to cancel it.

-as a blanket measure, so complain to the system administrator.
+grounds to complain to the system administrator.
+Meanwhile, if C-h

-of the screen, try typing M-x help RET instead.)
+typing the F1 key or M-x help RET instead.)

 The most basic HELP feature is C-h c.
-Type C-h, a c, and a
+Type C-h, the character c, and

-command character or sequence, and Emacs displays a very brief
+a command character or sequence; then Emacs displays a very brief

 description of the command.